Psychedelic Mushrooms Overdose: Symptoms and Treatment

 Shrooms Overdose Symptoms

-Taking too many mushrooms or using a strong batch can lead to overdose, which can cause uncomfortable physical and mental symptoms—some of which can be severe.
+Taking too many mushrooms or using a strong batch can lead to overdose, which may cause uncomfortable physical and mental symptoms—some of which can be severe.

 Typical signs of psychedelic mushroom overdose include:2